darkfluoz/Mesh-Optimizer/README.md

 # Mesh-Optimizer
-For any poligonalization (convert into a discrete space with equal poligons) of a continuous space by writing the X matrix of points in the space and T matrix of connections (in this case triangles) the code can make any mesh symmetric.
+Using a distortion formula (which measures the "non-symmetry" of a discretization of a continuous space with triangles) we can minimize via the Newton-Raphson method the distortion and thus maximize the symmetry.
+Mainly useful for numerical methods in PDEs.
+For poligonalizations which aren't triangles the formula of distortion must be modified, otherwise you just need to modify which points you will be using for the discretization in the matrix X inside mesh.py and the connections in the matrix T inside mesh.py (which determine the polygons).